-- The Office of Permit Management (Permit Office) registers permittees, receives all construction-related permit applications, reviews them for accuracy and completeness and applies appropriate fees.
+- The Office of Permit Management (Permit Office) provides extensive customer support for all applicants, registers permittees, receives and reviews for accuracy and completeness permit application submitted in person, and also reviews appropriate fees for both online and in-person applications.
 There is a central Permit Office in Manhattan and borough Permit Offices in each of the other boroughs.

-- The Office of Construction Mitigation and Coordination (OCMC) reviews all construction permit applications and develops construction activity stipulations for permits* for permits to allow for work to occur with minimal disruption to businesses, motorists, bicyclists and pedestrians, and avoid conflicts with other construction projects and special events.
-OCMC also interfaces with project engineers, city agencies, community boards, elected officials and the general public to resolve construction issues related to mobility.
+- The Office of Construction Mitigation and Coordination (OCMC) reviews all construction permit applications and develops construction activity stipulations* to allow for work to occur with minimal disruption to businesses, motorists, bicyclists and pedestrians, and avoid conflicts with other construction projects and special events.
+OCMC also interacts with project engineers, city agencies, community boards, elected officials and the general public to resolve construction issues related to mobility.

 All work within the street requires a NYC DOT permit to minimize construction impacts.